bweigel/bweigel.github.io/deploying_a_ml_service_to_aws_lambda.md

 ```

 telling the client we have an `200 OK` statuscode and returning the stringified result.

+### Deploying the service using serverless ...

+TODO

 Now there is nothing left, but test our new API: